mayadem8/Word-Frequency-in-Classic-Novels/README.md

 ## Requirements

-To run this script, you need the following Python packages:
+To run this script, you need following Python packages:
 - `requests`
 - `beautifulsoup4`
 - `nltk`